Hedge funds lock horns with IMF on Greek debt

 There are other barriers too.

-Banks represented by the Institute of International Finance IIF.L agreed last year to write off the notional value of their Greek bond holdings by 50 percent, a deal designed to reduce Greece's debt ratio to 120 percent of its Gross Domestic Product by 2020.
+Banks represented by the Institute of International Finance (IIF) agreed last year to write off the notional value of their Greek bondholdings by 50 percent, a deal designed to reduce Greece's debt ratio to 120 percent of its Gross Domestic Product by 2020.

 DANGEROUS GAME